MAR10220 – Certificate I in Maritime Operations

 The Australian General Purpose Hand Near Coastal Certificate I in Marine Operations qualification will enable you to work as a deckhand on Australian Registered commercial or private vessels.

 The General Purpose Hand qualification is required by Roads and Maritime Services and National legislation.
-Without this certification, you may not legally work onboard Australian registered commercial vessels over 12m in length.
+Without this certification, you may not legally work onboard Australian registered commercial vessels.

 Requirements for the issue of the final AMSA Certificate of Competency (General Purpose Hand NC):

-- MAR10318 Certificate I in Maritime Operations (General Purpose Hand Near Coastal) (provided at the successful completion of the course);
+- MAR10220 Certificate I in Maritime Operations (General Purpose Hand Near Coastal) (provided at the successful completion of the course);

 - Successfully pass the AMSA Mandated Practical Assessment – AMPA (included as part of the course).
 Not required for AMSA COC application, however still provided.

-- HLTAID003 statement of attainment Provide first aid
+- HLTAID011 statement of attainment Provide first aid

-- Self declaration of medical fitness (completed on AMSA426 COC application form)
+- Certificate of medical fitness - domestic seafarers (completed on AMSA1850 form)

 - 16 years old.